 Are you looking for the best code editors to edit WordPress theme files?

-Well, you can use any plain text editor such as NotePad.
-However, there are better code editors out there with features like syntax highlighting, advanced find and replace option, FTP integration, and more.
+You can use any plain text editor, such as NotePad.
+However, there are better code editors out there with features like syntax highlighting, advanced find and replace options, FTP integration, and more.

 In this article, we will show you some of the best code editors available for Mac and Windows users.